memfault/interrupt/_drafts/offensive-programming.md

 hooks and timeouts and instead log them somewhere, rather than reset the system.
 For inspiration, check out
-[ARM MBed's Error Handling API](https://os.mbed.com/docs/mbed-os/v6.5/apis/error-handling.html), which keeps a circular buffer of errors that the system has experienced in a region of RAM that is kept between reboots.
+[ARM MBed's Error Handling API](https://os.mbed.com/docs/mbed-os/v6.5/apis/error-handling.html), which keeps a circular buffer of warnings that the system has experienced in a region of RAM that is kept between reboots.
 The idea is that all layers of the firmware use a single error API and then developers can do what they want with them.
 If you have logging infrastructure in place, you can log them out on boot,